 Update: At a conference last month, the director of the CFTC program said that this year would be huge for the office.
 In the financial report released with the annual report, the Commission expects to pay approximately $45.5 million to whistleblowers as a result of CFTC sanctions that have already been collected.
 That amount would be more than the CFTC whistleblower program has paid since its creation by Congress in the Dodd-Frank Act.

-If you are a potential whistleblower interested in a free, confidential initial consultation with a CFTC whistleblower attorney, call McEldrew Young at 1-800-590-4116.
+If you are a potential whistleblower interested in a free, confidential initial consultation with a CFTC whistleblower lawyers, call McEldrew Young at 1-800-590-4116.